Johnholli/stock-market-streaming/README.md

 **Author**: John Holly
 **Date**: August 2025
 **Version**: 2.0
 **Note**: This implements a near real-time pipeline (30-second delays) optimized for learning and cost-effectiveness.
-EOF